Federal Direct Loans

 The U.S. Department of Education’s William D. Ford Federal Direct Loan Program offers both subsidized and unsubsidized loan options based on your documented financial need.

-This program is only available for undergraduate students.
 Under this program, the U.S. Department of Education is your lender.

 Direct Loans will be included as part of your financial aid package.
+Students enrolling in any undergraduate second-degree program should be certain to review the aggregate limits for undergraduate study.

 Unsubsidized loans are not based on financial need.
 You are charged interest from the time the loan is disbursed until repayment is complete.
 Interest can be deferred while you are enrolled at least half-time or during other non-payment periods, however, it will always accrue.